Support This Site

 V's past is the plot of this tale, you see.
 And a twisted past it is: something that would likely make a monster out of any of us.

 But Evey isn't the only one telling this story.
 Supreme Chancellor Sutler has put Inspector Eric Finch (Stephen Rea: IN DREAMS, FEAR DOTCOM), on the case.
-Unfortunately for both men, Finch is very good at his job.
+Unfortunately for both men, Finch is better at his job than Sutler would like.
 The closer he gets to the truth, the less Sutler likes it.
 For it turns out that V is a ghost from Sutler's past come back to haunt him.

 V FOR VENDETTA is a good movie in spite of what the Warchowski Brothers probably wanted.